jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 (2) If a lease variation instrument relates to a cross lease, the consent of the following must be obtained before registration of the lease variation instrument:
   (a) any registered mortgagee of the cross lease:
   (b) any other registered mortgagee of a cross lease held by a person who has an estate or interest in an undivided share in the same land.
+(2A) A consent under subsection (1) or (2) binds the mortgagee and every person who subsequently derives an interest in the mortgage from the mortgagee.
 (3) In this section, cross lease means a lease of a building or part of a building on or to be erected on land owned in common that is granted by all of the owners of the land to the owner of an estate or interest in any undivided share in the land.

 ### 94 Surrender of lease